Conferring Dignity: The Metamorphosis of the Legal Homosexual

 August 26, 2013

 The heart of the Article is an analysis of this final phase.
-Though Windsor is an important civil rights victory, the Court’s opinion ushers in new costs for the legal homosexual.
-In the process of dignifying the same-sex couple, the Court erases the terms homosexual and lesbian, casts marriage as an elevated moral state, and, most importantly, promotes a concept that the Article calls a weak dignity.
+Although Windsor is an important civil rights victory, the Court’s opinion ushers in important consequences for the legal homosexual.
+In the process of dignifying the same-sex couple, the Court erased the terms “homosexual” and “lesbian,” cast marriage as an elevated moral state, and, most importantly, promoted a concept that the Article calls a “weak dignity.”
 Windsor’s dignity is weak in three ways.
-First, human dignity is not understood by the Court as inherent in all humans.
-The Court instead assumes that the state confers dignity upon individuals.
-Second, Windsor explicitly assumes that marriage enhances the moral status and integrity of those who enter it.
-Third, Windsor adopts a rhetoric of injury and pity that presents all those in same-sex relationships and their children as the wounded and humiliated victims of DOMA.
-The Article concludes with suggestions on how advocates and courts applying Windsor to the next wave of marriage litigation can employ the concept of equal dignity while moving beyond its weaknesses.
+First, human dignity was not understood by the Court as inherent in all humans.
+The Court instead assumed that the State confers dignity upon individuals.
+Second, Windsor’s concept of dignity is much narrower than theories promoted by contemporary moral and legal philosophers.
+Third, Windsor adopted a rhetoric of injury and pity that presents all those in same-sex relationships and their children as the wounded and humiliated victims of DOMA.
+The Article concludes with suggestions on how advocates and courts applying Windsor can employ the concept of equal dignity while moving beyond Windsor’s weaknesses.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo1 in 0.297 seconds